okami101/vuetify-admin/packages/docs/guide/crud/list.md

 </script>
 ```

-It's mainly a comination of all available event actions via `action` and `item-action` which retrieve the freshed item from the API and CRUD title.
+It's mainly a combination of all available event actions via `action` and `item-action` which retrieve the freshed item from the API and CRUD title.
 Then all that's left is to disable default redirect and made some additional logic for show or hide the view or form while auto open aside via `value` prop of `VaAsideLayout`.
 Check the users CRUD sample for further detail.